WBFA/UNFPA Mamacare +N Project

 A Nutrition International N-Lift Sub-Implementation Grant

 The Wellbeing Foundation Africa (WBFA) and the United Nations Population Fund (UNFPA) in Nigeria collaborated to launch and execute the Reproductive, Newborn, Child and Adolescent Health – Nutrition Program, a Nutrition Leverage and Influence for Transformation (N-LIFT) initiative.
-N-LIFT a pioneering initiative that seeks to integrate nutrition interventions into existing development platforms that do not already focus on nutrition.
+N-LIFT is a pioneering initiative that seeks to integrate nutrition interventions into existing development platforms that do not already focus on nutrition.
 Funded by the Government of Canada through Global Affairs Canada, Nutrition International invested up to $2 million (CAD) to incorporate nutrition components into existing UNFPA sexual and reproductive health services.

-In Nigeria, the prevalence of anaemia is high among women, affecting 48.percent of non-pregnant women and 57.9 percent of pregnant women.
+In Nigeria, the prevalence of anaemia is high among women, affecting 48 percent of non-pregnant women and 57.9 percent of pregnant women.
 Worldwide, women experience difficulties obtaining accurate nutrition information and accessing crucial iron-folic acid supplementation (IFAS) to prevent and control anaemia.
 To address this challenge, the United Nations Population Fund (UNFPA) provides sexual and reproductive health (SRH) services that reach adolescent girls and women in over 45 countries

 In 2018, WBFA became an Implementing Partner (IP) with UNFPA to execute the MamaCare + Nutrition programme through its existing advocacy platform, MamaCare360.
 As an IP, the Foundation was responsible for the Provision of Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCAH) services, especially maternal nutrition counselling in the Federal Capital Territory, Abuja.
-The foundation implemented the programme in 30 health facilities across all the 6 Area Councils of Abuja: Abaji, Abuja Municipal, Bwari, Gwagwalada, Kuje, and Kwali Area Councils.
+The foundation implemented the programme in 30 health facilities across all 6 Area Councils of Abuja: Abaji, Abuja Municipal, Bwari, Gwagwalada, Kuje, and Kwali Area Councils.

 WBFA conducted sensitization of Ward Development Committee (WDC) members in 30 wards, providing RMNCAH and nutrition counselling through trained nurse/midwives, and providing supportive supervision to the 30 health facilities providing maternal nutrition counselling at the antenatal clinic (ANC), postnatal clinic (PNC), and family planning (FP) service delivery points.
 WBFA’s actions contributed to UNFPA and Nutrition International goals by improving dietary diversity among programme participants, increasing demand for RMNCAH and nutrition services in target communities, improving health worker’s skills and capacity and creating demand which will translate into improvement in nutrition knowledge, attitude and practices of the community at large.